-McKelvey Associates Ltd design, develop and deliver leadership, management and Continuing Professional Development programmes.
+McKelvey Associates Ltd design, develop and deliver legal Continuing Professional Development programmes.
 Over 70% of all solicitors in Northern Ireland have attended a McKelvey Associates Ltd legal CPD seminar.

 Each year all solicitors practising in Northern Ireland must undertake 10 hours of Continuing Professional Development in group study.